Ask Pauline a Question

 • Update Your Details: If you move house, update your contact details, or change jobs, update all relevant parties, including your lenders.
 Not only is it important your details match up when you apply for credit, you also need to be able to receive bills in order to pay them on time.

-At 20, Emma has never applied for any form of credit, apart from a phone contract.
+In this scenario, 20-year-old Emma has never applied for any form of credit, apart from a phone contract.
 She applies for a basic credit card with a low rate, low fee and low credit limit.
 She meets the minimum income requirements, and having been a good customer with the bank her entire life, she is approved for the card.

 Knowing that her credit score is low and the information held within her credit report is limited, Emma uses her credit card to build her credit score over time.
 She uses the card regularly, but makes sure to pay it down to zero every week.
 She never misses a repayment, and never goes over her credit limit.